i18next/i18next-parser/README.md

 ## Features

 - Choose your weapon: A CLI, a standalone parser or a stream transform
-- 6 built in lexers: Javascript, JSX, HTML, Handlebars, TypeScript+tsx and Vue
+- 5 built in lexers: Javascript, JSX, HTML, Handlebars, and TypeScript+tsx
+- Handles VueJS 3.0 (.vue) files
 - Creates one catalog file per locale and per namespace
 - Backs up the old keys your code doesn't use anymore in `namespace_old.json` catalog
 - Restores keys from the `_old` file if the one in the translation file is empty